MrDevaa/java_learn/README.md

 understand jdk

 Java compiler
-SpringBOOT learn it, Spring
+SpringBoot - 3 learn it, Spring
-all frameworks with java junit javaC , MAven, etc.......
+all frameworks with java junit javaC , Maven